Palos Heights Dethatching Lawn Services

 Contact Palos Heights’s Department of Public Works for Dethatched Material Disposal & Yard Waste Collection

 Proper disposal of dethatched lawn material is essential for both environmental compliance and neighborhood cleanliness in Palos Heights.
 The city operates a comprehensive yard waste collection program, typically running from April through November, which includes curbside pickup and a designated drop-off site for residents.
-Accepted materials include dethatched thatch, grass clippings, leaves, and small branches, but all must be separated as required by local ordinance.
-Only biodegradable paper yard waste bags or rigid containers (usually up to 32 gallons) are permitted—plastic bags are strictly prohibited.
+Accepted materials include dethatched thatch, grass clippings, leaves, and small branches, but all must be separated according to municipal guidelines.
+Only biodegradable paper yard waste bags or rigid containers (up to 32 gallons) are permitted—plastic bags are strictly prohibited.
 Commercial contractors may be subject to additional permit or fee requirements.
-Residents should check for seasonal collection schedules and ensure that all materials are placed at the curb on designated days.
-For more information on yard waste collection, drop-off site hours, and permit requirements, contact:
+Residents should check the current collection schedule, as pickup days may vary by neighborhood and season.
+For larger quantities or off-schedule disposal, the drop-off site requires a resident permit or sticker, and operating hours are posted seasonally.
+For more information or to confirm current requirements, contact:

 Palos Heights Department of Public Works